Carms-dev/gegi-law-gatsby-netlify/content/pages/start.md

     options:
       - option: Yes
         response: Discrimination means “unequal or different treatment or harassment that causes harm” (Human Rights Support Centre).
-Keep in mind that all negative behaviour is going to constitute discrimination.
+Keep in mind that not all negative behaviour is going to constitute discrimination.
 The treatment must be connected to a protected ground of discrimination (e.g. gender identity or gender expression).
       - option: No